itisopen-gh-actions/.github/migrate/migrations/20240618/README.md

 ## what
-- Update workflows (`.github/workflows/`) to use `cloudposse-github-actions` org workflows
+- Update workflows (`.github/workflows/`) to use `itisopen-gh-actions` org workflows

 ## why
-- Part of migration GHA to `cloudposse-github-actions` org
+- Part of migration GHA to `itisopen-gh-actions` org